-The type of symptoms you experience will depend on the area of your body that is affected.
-Some people who are infected do not experience any symptoms.
-Symptoms will vary depending on the area of the body that has become infected.
+The symptoms will vary depending on the area of the body that has become infected.

 - night sweats

-This is the second most commonly affected area.
-Symptoms of cellulitis due to Nocardia may include:
+The skin is the second most commonly affected area.
+If your skin becomes infected with Nocardia bacteria, you may experience:

 - open, seeping sores